rainlanguage/rain-protocol/README.md

 If some functionality or potential exploit is missing a test this is a bug and so an issue and/or PR should be raised.

+## Roadmap

+Our goal is to build a free and open source system that makes it as easy and affordable as possible for creators to deploy `Trust` contracts that are secure and can meet local laws and regulations, without positioning ourselves as the gatekeeper of every possible use-case.

+The current roadmap towards this goal:

+- [x] Create the basic contracts needed to facilitate each phase
+- [x] Audit and open source everything in a combined public repository
+- [x] Create factory contracts that register deployed contracts and allow for automatic verification of the authenticity of a `Trust`
+- [ ] Create SDKs and incentives to foster global permissionless CURATION of raises across many independent GUIs, platforms and blockchains
+- [ ] Facilitate Token Lists and Kleros style layers of additional CURATION to protect users and platforms from illicit activities
+- [x] More KYC/AML tools for creators
+- [ ] More distribution mechanisms
+- [ ] Data analytics and tools for better CURATION
+- [ ] RainVM compiler for building small smart contract DSLs